abetusk/dev/projects/laser-spike/laser-spike.md

 We'll now build the breakout board for the power regulators.
-I haven't measured but I suspect the laser diodes can draw up to 20mA each, making the whole system draw around ~2.6A as an upper bound.
+I haven't measured but I suspect the laser diodes can draw up to 5mA each (which is their rating), making the whole system draw around ~.75A as an upper bound.

 Since the power draw is significant and highly variable for the laser diodes compared to the power draw of the rest of the electronics, separate